Estimation in the partially observed stochastic Morris-Lecar neuronal model with particle filter and stochastic approximation methods: Filtering

 \subsection{Deviation inequality}

 In the literature, deviation inequalities for SMC algorithms only appear for HMM.
-To our knowledge, this is the first non-asymptotic result proposed for a SMC applied to a non-Markovian hidden path.
-The only result of this type with SDEs has been obtained by \cite{delmoral01}, with autonomous second coordinate.
-Here, we generalize their deviation inequality to a non-autonomous hidden path.
+To our knowledge, this is the first nonasymptotic result proposed for a SMC applied to a non-Markovian hidden path.
+The only result of this type with SDEs has been obtained by \citet {delmoral01}, with autonomous second coordinate.
+Here, we generalize their deviation inequality to a nonautonomous hidden path.